The Princess Royal Award for Emerging Engineers celebrates outstanding ideas, research and best practice.

-The competition encourages and rewards the communication of civil engineering ideas, research and best practice in projects and design.
+The award, which was renamed in honour of the ICE’s royal patron, celebrates the communication of outstanding engineering ideas, research and best practice in projects and design.

 2025 regional finalists

-Samira Hejazi, a civil engineering student at the University of Nottingham, has won the regional heat of the Emerging Engineers Award in the East Midlands.
+Samira Hejazi, a civil engineering student at the University of Nottingham, has won the East Midlands regional heat.

 Her paper on Evaluating the Ageing Resistance of Bitumen Using Bio-sourced Lignin impressed the judges at the final held on 28 May.